CSCfi/csc-user-guide/docs/computing/containers/tykky.md

 Where `req.txt` is a standard pip requirements file.
 The notes and options for modifying a conda installation apply here as well.

-Note that the Python version used by `pip-containerize` is the first Python executable found in the path, so it's affected by loading modules.
+Note that the Python version used by `pip-containerize` is the first Python executable found in the path, so it's affected by loaded modules.

 **Important:** This python can not be itself container-based as nesting is not possible.